Generic Name: acetaminophen, caffeine, and dihydrocodeine (a SEET a MIN oh fen, KAF een, dye HYE droe KOE deen)

 Call your doctor at once if you have:

-fast or pounding heart rate, feeling light-headed, fainting;
+chest pain, fast or pounding heartbeats, feeling light-headed, fainting;

 low cortisol levels-- nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.